-Rule 12 A member shall respond promptly, truthfully and fully to any request for information by, and shall cooperate fully with, the Committee on Professional Conduct, an Investigation Team, a Disciplinary Tribunal, an Appeal Tribunal, or any member of such bodies regarding any disciplinary matter arising under Section 20 of the Bylaws.
+- A member shall respond promptly, truthfully and fully to any request for information by, and shall cooperate fully with, the Professional Conduct Board, an Investigation Team, a Disciplinary Tribunal, an Appeal Tribunal, or any member of such bodies regarding any disciplinary matter arising under Section 5_20 of the Bylaws.

-[Modified March 25/98; Modified July 1/01; Modified July 1/03]
+[Modified March 25/98; Modified July 1/01; Modified July 1/03; Modified Jan.
+1/20]

-Rule 13 A member who becomes aware of an apparent material noncompliance with the Rules or the standards of practice by another member shall attempt to discuss the situation with the other member and resolve the apparent noncompliance.
-In the absence of such discussion and resolution, the member shall report such apparent noncompliance to the Committee on Professional Conduct, except where such reporting would be contrary to law or, when the member is acting in an adversarial environment, for the duration of such adversarial environment.
+Modified Jan.
+1/23] - Rule 13 A member who becomes aware of an apparent material noncompliance with the Rules or the standards of practice by another member shall attempt to discuss the situation with the other member and resolve the apparent noncompliance.
+In the absence of such discussion and resolution, the member shall report such apparent noncompliance to the Professional Conduct Board, except where such reporting would be contrary to law or, when the member is acting in an adversarial environment, for the duration of such adversarial environment.

-In order to foster education amongst members, thereby fulfilling the profession's responsibility to the public, a member who has a question about the spirit or intent of the standards of practice, or of generally accepted actuarial practice when no standards exist, may consult in confidence with the chairperson (or vice-chairperson) of the Practice Council or of an appropriate practice committee.
-When consulted in such a capacity, the chairperson (or vice-chairperson) who becomes aware of an apparent material noncompliance with the standards of practice by another member shall not report the apparent noncompliance to the Committee on Professional Conduct.
+In order to foster education amongst members, thereby fulfilling the profession's responsibility to the public, a member who has a question about the spirit or intent of the standards of practice, or of generally accepted actuarial practice when no standards exist, may consult in confidence with the chair (or vice-chair) of a designated council, established by the Board pursuant to Bylaw 8.1.1 9.06 or of an appropriate practice committee.
+When consulted in such a capacity, the chair (or vice-chair) who becomes aware of an apparent material noncompliance with the standards of practice by another member shall not report the apparent noncompliance to the Professional Conduct Board.

-When a member, in their capacity as occupant of any position within the Institute designated by the Board from time to time by resolution, or any position within any other entity so designated, becomes aware of an apparent material noncompliance with the standards of practice by another member, such member shall not report such apparent noncompliance to the Committee on Professional Conduct.
+When a member, in their capacity as occupant of any position within the Institute designated by the Board from time to time by resolution, or any position within any other entity so designated, becomes aware of an apparent material noncompliance with the standards of practice by another member, such member shall not report such apparent noncompliance to the Professional Conduct Board.

 [Modified January 20/94; Modified November 20/98; Modified July 1/00; Modified July 1/01; Modified July 1/03; Modified Sept.
-1/03;

-Modified July 1/06; Modified April 1/11]
+1/03; Modified July 1/06; Modified April 1/11; Modified July 1/14; Modified Jan.
+1/20; Modified Jan.
+1/23]

-[Modified July 1/00; Modified July 1/03]